daniestevez/gr-satellites/README.md

 Currently there are the following series of releases in the history of
 gr-satellites:

+* `v5.x.y` is the current release series, and supports GNU Radio 3.10.

-* `v4.x.y` has the same functionality as the v3.x.y series, but supports GNU Radio 3.9 and 3.10.
+* `v4.x.y` has the same functionality as the v5.x.y series, but supports GNU Radio 3.9 (until v4.6.0, the v4.x.y series supported both GNU Radio 3.9 and 3.10).

-* `v3.x.y` is the result of a large refactor that introduces a lot of new functionality and improvements.
+* `v3.x.y` has the same functionality as the v5.x.y series, but supports GNU Rado 3.8.
+This series was the result of a large refactor that introduced a lot of new functionality and improvements.
   The refactor started on September 2019 and was finished in May 2020.
-This supports GNU Radio 3.8.

 * `v2.x.y` is a series of releases compatible with GNU Radio 3.8 that existed between September 2019 and May 2020.
 The functionality in this series is equivalent to the `v1.x.y` series.